-The judge will instruct the jury when it comes right down to it is that the defendant is charged, and then they'll put the Count and this Penal Code 288(b)(1) with a lewd or lascivious act by force or fear on a child under the age of 14 years old.
+The judge will instruct the jury when it comes right down to it that the defendant is charged, and then they'll put the Count and this Penal Code 288(b)(1) with a lewd or lascivious act by force or fear on a child under the age of 14 years old.

-So, to prove this, it says that, number one, the defendant willfully touched any part of a child's body either on the bare skin or through the clothes.
+So, to prove this, it says that, number one, the defendant willfully touched any part of a child's body, either on the bare skin or through the clothes.
 So, that seems to require some touching on the skin.

 But then they put an “or” in there, and that is that the defendant willfully caused a child to touch their body part, the defendant's body, or the body of someone else, either on the bare skin or through the clothing.
 See related: Child Molestation.